Hizoco Business Whitepaper

 Current Stage: Testnet is publicly operational (Mainnet ChainID: 80096); Hizoco App (Android version) is available for download; Developer documentation is open (including official website and open-source repository); AI Agent (OpenAI API compatible, supporting multi-model switching) functionality is available.

-I. Industry Background: Four Common Bottlenecks Faced by Mainstream Public Chains
+1. Industry Background: Four Common Bottlenecks of Mainstream Public Chains

 Over the past decade, numerous public chain infrastructure projects have emerged globally, yet most have failed to achieve sustainable ecosystem development.
-By systematically reviewing industry public data and failed cases, we have identified four recurring problems in mainstream public chains.
+Through systematic review of industry public data and failed cases, we have identified four recurring problems in mainstream public chains.

 Some public chains emphasize theoretical TPS figures or financing scale in their promotions, but after launch, on-chain real economic activities are severely insufficient.
 Industry reviews show that many public chains have mostly test transactions with low real business activity.